29satnam/ASUS-Z170k_GTX1050_Hackintosh/README.md

 ### What works?

-  - Multi-Monitor
-  - Full acceleration
+  - Multi-Monitor full acceleration with ZOTAC GeForce® GTX 1050 OC
   - Audio
   - Ethernet
   - And all necessary stuff you need